Make the aim way more stable when walking forward/forward cross

 yeah, I've never actually been to Afghanistan or anything, bu I have trained with the F88 Austeyr a lot, I found that a lighter grip on the weapon was necessary to keep the weapon steady while moving, it is easily possible to hit things 5-15 meters away while walking slowly, you don't use the sights, it is too close to have to pull your sights up, if you were to shoot accurately with the sights up while walking it would fell quite akward, you would have to move very, very slowly, unless maybe Reflex sights are easier, but never used one in training.

-Updated by wamingo about 4 years ago
+Updated by wamingo over 4 years ago

 Not sure either.